Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 between the sides.

 In industry, you will likely communicate and collaborate.
-You will be challenged by yourself and the environment a lot.
+You will be challenged by yourself and by the environment a lot.
 Consider it well before you decide for a postdoc there.

 # Preparations once you have made up your mind